spheredev/neosphere/README.md

     main:       '@/scripts/main.js',
 });

-// install modules and scripts.  starting with miniSphere 5.0, Sphere supports
+// install modules and scripts.  starting with version 5.0, Sphere supports
 // ES2015+ out of the box so no transpile is necessary! install('@/scripts', files('src/*.js', true));